rahulmadanraju/Machine-Learning-Engineer-Udacity/Capstone_Project/README_1.md

 From exploring the data, we visualize the actual distribution of data in each class.
 In order to classify the images based on their breeds, we need a classification algorithm to do the work.
 In this case, we use the pre-trained model such as VGG16 and a custom model for classification purpose.
 The intention of using the VGG16 is the need of performing transfer learning to our self built custom algorithm.

+VGG-16 Algorithm Model

 VGG 16 is a type of Convolutional Neural Network trained on a dataset of over 14 million images belonging to 1000 classes.
 The algorithm was proposed by K. Simonyan and A. Zisserman in the paper “Very Deep Convolutional Networks for Large-Scale Image Recognition”.
-The network consists of a stack of convolutional layers followed by three fully connected layers.
+The network consists of:
+- A stack of convolutional layers
+- Three fully connected layers
     The first two FCN consists of 4096 channels followed by 1000 channels for the last FCN as each belong to one class.
-The last layer is a softmax layer which gives a probabilistic distribution of the respective class.
+- The last layer is a softmax layer which gives a probabilistic distribution of the respective class.

 <p align="center"> >
 <img src="https://github.com/rahulmadanraju/Machine-Learning-Engineer-Udacity/blob/master/Capstone_Project/Images_Report/VGG16.jpg" />
 <p>

+Some of the drawbacks of the VG166 are:
+  - It is slow to train
+  - The network architecture weights themselves are quite large

+ Custom Built Algorithm Model

+Based on the design of VGG16, we build our model on similar terms.
+In our model we have 5 convolutional layers followed by the 3 fully connected layers.
+In our algorithm we use the relu as the activation function and a pooling layer to reduce the dimension of the image data.
+In the first FCN there are 25088 channels which is converging to 133 in the third FCN.
+Where 133 belongs to the number of classes from the last fully connected network.
+We also have dropout layers in our model to make sure the model does not get into overfit condition.

 ### Benchmark

 To tackle such data, we use a benchmark model to build a basic pipeline and a well-versioned model to improvise our classification rate.
 Such a methodology is carried to tune our model for better prediction of results.
 The benchmark model helps us to make a comparison and reduce the overfitting or underfitting condition and tune the model for a better outcome.
 Logistic Regression, KNN are such examples of the benchmark.
 We can also use the predefined image classifiers such as ImageNet, ResNet, VGG16, etc. to classify our images and later optimize our pipeline for better evaluation of metrics.